What is

 Disallow: /~joe/stuff/

-Alternatively you can explicitly disallow all disallowed pages:
+explicitly disallow all disallowed pages:

 User-agent: *